Vikramaditya-Naruka/Store-Sales---Time-Series-Forecasting/README.md

  Use historical data from multiple stores and product families, including sales information, promotions, and other features like oil prices and holidays.

 Feature Engineering:
- Generate relevant features like lag variables, rolling windows for sales trends, promotions, and external factors.
+ Generate relevant features like store_family_interaction, onpromo_promo_sum7_interaction, promotions, and external factors.

 Model Training:
  Use machine learning models such as XGBoost to capture complex patterns in the data.
 Fine-tune the model's hyperparameters using RandomizedSearchCV to improve performance.